 You will need to select the format of encryption used, this will usually be specified by your AS2 partner, but if it’s not, we recommend AES256.

 This private key certificate will be used to decrypt messages that have been sent to you from another party.
-You cannot upload a certificate here, it is defined on your ‘Local Host’ configuration page.
+This certificate is defined on your ‘Local Host’ configuration page.
 This is your private key certificate.
+See https://enterpriseintegrationsolutions.com/secure-edi-with-certificates/

 This private key certificate will be used to sign messages that are being sent by you.
-You cannot upload a certificate here, it is defined on your ‘Local Host’ configuration page.
+It is defined on your ‘Local Host’ configuration page.
 This is your private key certificate.
+See https://enterpriseintegrationsolutions.com/secure-edi-with-certificates/

 You will need to select the format of signing used, this will usually be specified by your AS2 partner, but if it’s not, we recommend SHA256.